baltobor/cocoaPi/README.md

 After cloning this git repository you will see certain folders which are described as follows:

 - easyObjectiveC.sh<br/>
   _Is a small script wich _apt-get_'s the needed packages for you.
-Depending on your version paths and files are being fixed for you._
+Depending on your version paths and files are being fixed for you.
+Right now you cannot use it because raspbian is still using too old versions of clang and gcc.
+I think we need to wait some time until this script can be used on raspbian_

 - GNUstep<br/>
   _This folder contains a script which downloads uncompresses and compiles GNUstep and libobjC2.
-In most cases you should not use it.
-Right now this script comes with this bundle for reference only.
-It contains some collected knowledge on how to compile GNUstep.
-In most cases the linker or the compiler will not work after running the script.
-Maybe it is necessary to change linker paths or some files in /etc afterwards.
-It's better not to use it if packet installation using _apt-get_ worked properly.
-If you like you can share your knowledge to enhance this script._
+On raspbian you first need to crosscompile llvm before you can use this script.
+This script contains some collected knowledge on how to compile GNUstep and libobjc2.
+You need at least llvm 3.4.
+This script should work with FreeBSD for raspberryPI._

 - objC<br/>
   _This folder contains example projects to test your objectiveC environment.
 I collected some source code on the internet to provide you some test files.
 Big thanks for this go to Tobias Lensing and ljackman.
 In //baltobor// you will find my examples and you will learn how to use GNUmakefiles._